EnricoMi/publish-unit-test-result-action/README.md

 This event is therefore not use here intentionally!
 </details>

-## Running with multiple event types (pull_request, push, schedule, … events)
+## Running with multiple event types (pull_request, push, schedule, …)

 This action comments on a pull request each time it is executed via any event type.
-When run for more than one event type, runs will overwrite earlier comments.
+When run for more than one event type, runs will overwrite earlier pull request comments.

 Note that `pull_request` events may produce different test results than any other event type.
 The `pull_request` event runs the workflow on a merge commit, i.e. the commit merged into the target branch.